Emerson's Wi-Fi is encrypted with WPA2-Enterprise. This means that it's a good deal more complex than your home Linksys router!

 Looking for specific connection instructions?

-- Almost any computer purchased since 2006 should support WPA2-Enterprise.
+- Any computer that supports WPA2-Enterprise.
 Some older computers or network cards may not support it, but any modern computer will work fine!
 If you're in doubt, try searching Google for product name WPA2 Enterprise or contact us and we'll help you figure it out.

 - iOS, Android, and Surface tablets